 A stocking permit is required under Chapter 29.736 of the Wisconsin State Statutes.
 There is no charge for this stocking permit.
-An on-line application for the permit is available at DNR Fish Stocking Permit Application .
+An online application for the permit is available at DNR Fish Stocking Permit Application.
 Please note: Applications are reviewed in 7 days on average but may take up to 30 days.
-If you are having trouble with the online system, you can fill out a stocking permit form and mail it to the biologist.
+If you are having trouble with the online system, you can fill out a fish stocking permit application form [PDF] and mail it to the biologist.
 However, this may delay the review time.

-If you have tried to submit an application and continue to experience problems, please contact Joe Bevington, Permit coordinator
+If you have tried to submit an application and continue to experience problems, please contact the Fisheries Permits Coordinator.

 Private pond construction